Gluing Branes, I

 This is a general phenomenon in heterotic/type II duality.
 The very same phenomenon, in six dimensions instead of in eight dimensions, was previously encountered very explicitly in \cite{Wijnholt:2001us}.
 There we studied gravitationally dressed versions of 't Hooft-Polyakov monopole solutions in type IIa on $K3$.
 Such monopoles satisfy Bogomol'nyi equations, a close cousin of Hitchin's equations.
 As described in \cite{Wijnholt:2001us}, the abelian part of this solution (a Dirac monopole) is singular but can be lifted to ten dimensions, where one encounters a $K3$ with $A_1$ singularity.
-The non-abelian part of the solution smoothed out the singularities of the abelian solution through exponentially small corrections.
+To `resolve' the singularities, we incorporated non-abelian gauge fields in the effective action.
+Then the non-abelian part of the resulting solution smoothed out the singularities of the abelian solution through exponentially small corrections.
 But these corrections came from condensation of extended solitons in $10d$.
 Such degrees of freedom cannot be described by a local Lagrangian in $10d$, and thus the full non-abelian solution could not be lifted.
 We encounter the same problem here.
 One can try to integrate out the $W$-bosons and write an abelian solution, which is singular at the branch locus of the spectral cover.
 To smooth out the singularities however, we need to include non-perturbative gauge fields, as in \cite{Wijnholt:2001us}.

 As we noted in the introduction, this means that global models will have difficulty capturing some non-abelian aspects of the local model.
-In particular, in order to write down physical wave functions and compute the K\"ahler potential, we need the hermitian-Einstein metric, which is not an object in algebraic geometry and exists only in the Higgs bundle picture.
+In particular, in order to write down physical wave functions and compute the K\"ahler potential in an approximation we can trust, we need the hermitian-Einstein metric, which is not an object in algebraic geometry and exists only in the Higgs bundle picture.